DS-567/AMD-AOHW25_620/Demonstrator/README.md

 This repository contains the source code for the Smart Watchdog demonstrator presented at ISCAS 2025 and submitted to the [AMD Open Hardware Design Competition 2025].

 It features:
-- Custom PCBs for operation.
+- A physical hardare setup (left) i.e motor, encoder, custom PCBs.
-- Python GUI frontend for user interaction.
+- Python GUI frontend for user interaction (right).
 - Design bitstream generated from Vivado.
 - FPGA backend built using Vitis, running on the Nexys A7-100T board.